Effect of Drugs on the Kidneys: How Do Drugs Damage the Kidneys?

-Chronic drug and alcohol abuse can lead to severe kidney damage or failure.
+Chronic drug and alcohol misuse can lead to severe kidney damage or failure.
 The damage is not always direct; some substances may indirectly cause harm to the kidneys via biologic events triggered outside of the renal system itself.
-These secondary nephrotoxic effects are often a result of muscle breakdown and extremely high body temperatures 1.
+These secondary nephrotoxic effects are often a result of muscle breakdown and extremely high body temperatures.1

 The Function of the Kidneys

-Drugs and alcohol are no exception when it comes to the renal filtration process; in fact, the majority of abused substances are excreted through the kidneys 2.
+Drugs and alcohol are no exception when it comes to the renal filtration process.
+In fact, the majority of misused substances are excreted through the kidneys.2

 - Exposure to toxins.